Youngest & Oldest NHL Teams 2025-26: Average Age Rankings for All 32 Teams

 Which NHL Teams Are Oldest In 2025-26 Season?

-While the Penguins missed the playoffs last year and figure to once again miss this year, the rest of the five oldest teams are considered Stanley Cup contenders at top sportsbook sites: The Winnipeg Jets (30.50), Los Angeles Kings (30.00), Florida Panthers (29.88), and Vegas Golden Knights (29.83).
+The top five oldest teams are considered Stanley Cup contenders at top sportsbook sites: The Los Angeles Kings (29.74), the Florida Panthers (29.19), the Colorado Avalanche (29.17), and the Edmonton Oilers (29.13).
 Those four franchises made the playoffs last year, with the Panthers winning the Stanley Cup, and all of these squads will likely make the postseason once again.

-As for overall trends, out of the 10 youngest teams, only the Canadiens and Ottawa Senators made the playoffs last year.
-Out of the 10 oldest teams, all made the playoffs except for the Pittsburgh Penguins, New York Islanders and Detroit Red Wings.
+As for overall trends, out of the 10 youngest teams, only the Canadiens made the playoffs last year.
+Out of the 10 oldest teams, all made the playoffs except for the Pittsburgh Penguins and New York Islanders.

 While having a young roster is sexy on paper, it also seems clear that experience in the league is valuable.
 Ultimately, the best teams mix in their young stars with their veteran leaders, and we’ll find out after 82 games and four rounds of the Stanley Cup playoffs which teams end up being the best in the NHL.